synogate/gatery_challenge_pwm/README.md

 ![Gatery logo](https://github.com/synogate/gatery/raw/master/doc/gatery_logo_500.svg)

-In this coding challenge, the goal is to implement ...
+In this coding challenge, the goal is to implement [pulse width modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) in gatery.
+Given an `UInt` signal `value` that encodes the duty cycle as $d = \frac{value}{2^{bitwidth(value)}}$, the PWM function is to generate a single bit output signal that is asserted $d \cdot 100\% $ of the time.
+The given 1MHz system clock can be used, no extra clock is required.

+The given testbench does not check for stable behavior during changes of `value`, but taking this into account is a plus.

-Details are listed in the main.cpp file.
+For details, find the function `Bit pwm(UInt value)` in the `source/main.cpp` file.

 ## Getting Started